arvigeus/AZ-204/Learning Path/App Service.md

 An interval of one minute is a short interval in which to determine whether any change in metric is long-lasting enough to make autoscaling worthwhile.
 So, an autoscale rule performs a second step that performs a further aggregation of the value calculated by the _time aggregation_ over a longer, user-specified period, known as the _Duration_.
 The minimum _Duration_ is 5 minutes.
 If the _Duration_ is set to 10 minutes for example, the autoscale rule aggregates the 10 values calculated for the _time grain_.

 The aggregation calculation for the _Duration_ can be different from the _time grain_.
 For example, if the _time aggregation_ is _Average_ and the statistic gathered is _CPU Percentage_ across a one-minute _time grain_, each minute the average CPU percentage utilization across all instances for that minute is calculated.
-If the _time grain_ statistic is set to _Maximum_, and the _Duration_ of the rule is set to 10 minutes, the maximum of the 10 average values for the CPU percentage utilization is to determine whether the rule threshold has been crossed.
+If the _time grain statistic_ is set to _Maximum_, and the _Duration_ of the rule is set to 10 minutes, the maximum of the 10 average values for the CPU percentage utilization is to determine if the rule threshold was crossed.

 #### Autoscale actions

-When an autoscale rule detects that a metric has crossed a threshold, it can perform an autoscale action.
+When an autoscale rule detects that a metric crossed a threshold, it can perform an autoscale action.
 An autoscale action can be _scale-out_ or _scale-in_.
 A scale-out action increases the number of instances, and a scale-in action reduces the instance count.
 An autoscale action uses an operator (such as _less than_, _greater than_, _equal to_, and so on) to determine how to react to the threshold.
 Scale-out actions typically use the _greater than_ operator to compare the metric value to the threshold.
 Scale-in actions tend to compare the metric value to the threshold with the _less than_ operator.
 An autoscale action can also set the instance count to a specific level, rather than incrementing or decrementing the number available.

 An autoscale action has a _cool down_ period, specified in minutes.
-During this interval, the scale rule won't be triggered again.
+During this interval, the scale rule can't be triggered again.
 This is to allow the system to stabilize between autoscale events.
 Remember that it takes time to start up or shut down instances, and so any metrics gathered might not show any significant changes for several minutes.
 The minimum cool down period is five minutes.

 #### Pairing autoscale rules